specstoryai/TaskTao/SPEC.md

 # Overview

+TaskTao is an experiment is Intent Driven Development using a specification (this file) to drive the development.
-TaskTao is an MI licesned open source app for managing tasks.
+TaskTao is a single-user web application for managing tasks.

 TaskTao is for people that work on multiple things.
 They have multiple areas of responsibility and focus.
 They work on many projects.